adeebkor/fenicsx-fus/python/README.md

 `pip3 install . --no-cache-dir`

 in this directory.
-This will install a Python package called hifusim.
+This will install a Python package called fenicsxfus.

 ## Running the code

-The examples directory contains examples of various problem being solve using the hifusim package.
+The examples directory contains examples of various problem being solve using the fenicsxfus package.
 For instance, to run the linear_hifu2d.py example, do:

 `python3 linear_hifu2d.py`